Estimated reading time: 5 minutes

-Churches are birthed out of a desire to help people discover the transformation that comes from learning, and living life based on biblical principles.
+Churches are birthed out of a desire to help people discover the life-changing transformation that comes from learning, and living life based on Biblical principles.

-Every founding pastor can probably tell you when they first felt this aspiration and how it led them down a path to pioneer a church.
+Every founding pastor can probably tell you when they first felt this aspiration and how it led them down a path to pioneering a church.

 Church systems and processes touch everyone – members, volunteers, visitors, and employees.